Google's Pixel Buds A-Series earbuds are seriously impressive for $99 | CNN Underscored

 The Pixel Buds A are very pleasant to wear, with a lightweight and comfortable design that made it easy to forget about them during long walks, subway rides and full workdays at our desk.
 However, despite the built-in ear wings they have for added support, we found ourselves wishing they were just a bit more secure in our ears.
 We occasionally found ourselves adjusting them throughout the day, even with the largest of the three included ear tips attached.

-Google’s touch controls work pretty well here — they’re more reliable than the overly-sensitive Galaxy Buds 2, but not quite as rock-solid as the AirPods.
+Google’s touch controls work pretty well here — they’re more reliable than the overly sensitive Galaxy Buds 2, but they’re not quite as rock solid as the AirPods.
 We had no issues controlling our music playback or summoning Google Assistant with taps and holds, though there were a few rare occasions of our inputs not registering.

 We also like the look of Google’s compact, egg-shaped charging case, which fits in our pockets with ease.
 However, the case’s matte plastic surface is very smudge-prone, and got pretty dirty after just a few days of basic use.
 More worryingly, the case is magnetic.